- Brussels Sprouts

 Sweet pepper plants should receive 1-2 inches of water weekly.
 If the plants are mulched, then less water may be needed.
 Hot weather may increase watering needs.

-How Long Does it Take Sweet Pepper Plants to Grow
+How Long Does it Take When Growing Sweet Peppers?

 Sweet peppers generally mature and bear fruit in less time than hot peppers.
 The time it takes from transplanting to the garden to maturity varies, but is generally 2-4 months, depending on the variety and the weather conditions.